 - choose obvious passwords or codes (such as your date of birth) as part of your security details;

-- write your security details on (or keep them with) your card or banking documents or write them in a recognisable way;
+- write your security details on (or keep them with) your card or other financial documents or write them in a recognisable way;

 - let anyone listen to your calls with us, or watch you using your security details.